 His textbook, Introduction to Software Testing (co-authored with Paul Ammann), was published by Cambridge University Press in January 2008 and is the leading worldwide textbook in software testing.

-PhD, Information and Security, Georgia Institute of Technology (1988)
+PhD, Information and Computer Science, Georgia Institute of Technology (1988)

 BS, Mathematics and Data Processing, Morehead State University (1982)

 2012 - 2014 : Usability Analysis of Security Protocols.
 Funded by Dartmouth College.